-Eczema is a chronic skin disorder that involves scaly and itchy rashes.
+Eczema is a chronic skin disorder characterized by scaly and itchy rashes.
 Atopic dermatitis is the most common type.

-Atopic dermatitis is due to a hypersensitive reaction (similar to an allergy), leading to long-term inflammation of the skin.
-People with atopic dermatitis also are missing certain proteins from the surface of the skin.
-As a result, the skin is more easily irritated.
+Atopic dermatitis is due to a skin reaction pattern, similar to an allergy, that causes long-term inflammation of the skin.
+Most people with atopic dermatitis also are missing certain proteins from the surface of the skin.
+These proteins are important in maintaining the skin barrier function.
+As a result, their skin is more easily irritated by minor irritants.

 Taking care of your skin at home may reduce the need for medicines.